Lebowski89/blog/content/playbook.md

 Handlers are tasks that will only run when notified, will run at the end of each play, and will only run once no matter how many times they're notified.

-A recent example of where I have made use of Handlers was with the setting up of mounts for autofs:
+A recent example of where I have made use of Handlers was with autofs mounts:

 ```yaml